Shimba Hills National Reserve Day Trip from the Coast

 Fee (KES) |

-Private Car (6 seats or less) | 300 |
+| Private Car (6 seats or less) | 300 |

-Minivan (6–12 seats) | 1,030 |
+| Minivan (6–12 seats) | 1,030 |

-Bus (13–24 seats) | 2,585 |
+| Bus (13–24 seats) | 2,585 |

-Operating Hours – Shimba Hills National Reserve
+Operating hours – Shimba Hills National Reserve

-It expects the visitors to be at the gate no later than 5:15 PM since no visitor is permitted to enter after this time.
-This provides sufficient daylight in order to view and exit safely prior to closure. - Exit Time : Daily departure of all visitors outside the park should not be after 6:00 PM according to the safety rules of Kenya Wildlife Service (KWS).
+- Last entry: 5:15 PM - It expects the visitors to be at the gate no later than 5:15 PM since no visitor is permitted to enter after this time.
+This provides sufficient daylight in order to view and exit safely prior to closure.

 Staying beyond park hours without authorization is prohibited and may result in fines or penalties.

-Shimba Hills Gates: Entry Points to Kenya’s Hidden Safari Gem
+Shimba Hills gates: Entry points to Kenya’s hidden safari gem

-How to Reach Shimba Hills National Reserve
+How to reach Shimba Hills National Reserve

 A safari hike at Shimba Hills is an easy-to-reach attraction along the southern coast of Kenya that combines lush coastal rainforest, rolling hills, and rare wildlife.
 This is a dreamy place to spend a nature-filled Shimba Hills day trip, as it is situated directly in front of Diani Beach and is only about 33 kilometers from Mombasa.
 These are the ways to get to the reserve starting at different points.

-By Road (from Diani Beach, Mombasa, or Nairobi)
+By road (from Diani Beach, Mombasa, or Nairobi)

-From Diani Beach or Ukunda:
+From Diani Beach/Ukunda:

 From Nairobi:

-By Air – The Fastest Option to Reach Shimba Hills
+By air – The fastest option to reach Shimba Hills

 The fastest means of travelling close to the Shimba Hills National Reserve is by flight, especially when you are coming in through Nairobi or other regions of Kenya.
 Ukunda airstrip (UKA), near Diani Beach in Kwale County, is the closest airport.
 This is a small domestic airport that has connections with Nairobi through air transport by companies such as Jambojet, Safarilink, and Skyward Express,, which have a daily flight service to this airport.
 Nairobi Wilson to Ukunda flights take anywhere between 1 and 1.5 hours.